bcgov/castor/documentation/castor_quick_start_tutorial.md

 This may be useful when needing to proritize the salvage harvest of dead stands as part of the harvesting strategy.
 Here we specify the location of a raster created from the forest inventory data on dead volume.
-This does not need to be specified adn the paramter can be ‘commented out’ using a \# if it is not needed.
+This does not need to be specified and the paramter can be ‘commented out’ using a \# if it is not needed.

-Here we use the *growingStockCastor* module to calculate and update the stand characteristics from the appropriate growth and yield curves.
-You only need to set one parameter within the module, *periodLength*, which is the length of time, in years, that a time interval is in the simulation.
-Here we set it to ‘5’, as we are simulating 40 intervals over a 200 year period, which is equivalent to a five year interval.
-If we changed this to 20 intervals over a 100 year period, for example, it would also be 5.
-Or, for example, if we changed it to 20 intervals over a 200 year period the *periodLength* should be set to ‘10’.

-We also use the *roadCastor* module in this example to show how Castor simulates roads.
-The module consists of three parameters: *roadMethod*, *nameCostSurfaceRas* and *nameRoads*.
-You will notice that these are the same parameter settings used in the *dataCastor_tutorial.Rmd*, with the exception of using the “mst” *roadMethod*.
-Since we used the ‘pre’ *roadMethod* in *dataCastor*, the road network to all possible cutblock landings has already been solved in the SQLite database.
-However, this approach does not account for potential ‘future’ simulated roads, and therefore is prone to overestimating the amount of roads simulated.
-Therefore, when running the *forestryCastor* simulation, use the “mst” (minimum spanning tree) method, which will simulate new roads that follows a least-cost path that also efficiently connects multiple landings.
-When a block is harvested the *roadCastor* module takes the least-cost path and ‘converts’ the pixels in the path between that blocks’ landing and the existing road network.
-It also sets the ‘roadyear’ value to the period in the simulation when the road was created and ‘roadstatus’ to the period in the simulation when the road was used to connect a landing to a permanent road.

-Finally, we use the *uploaderCastor* module to output the results of the simulation to a PostgreSQL database on a cloud server.
+\*\*\*\* OPTIONAL \*\*\*\* Finally, we use the *uploaderCastor* module to output the results of the simulation to a PostgreSQL database on a cloud server.
 Here you need to define the connection to the cloud server (*dbInfo*), which consists of a list of the database host and name, and the username and password.
 Again we use the [“keyring”](https://cran.r-project.org/web/packages/keyring/keyring.pdf) package to maintain database security.
 You also need to set the *aoiName* parameter.
 This parameter is the name of the schema (i.e., a